Preble Box Toe Company explosion

 The Preble Box Toe Company explosion occurred on November 8, 1928, at the company's factory in Lynn, Massachusetts.
 Eleven people died in the blast and resulting fires and another nine later died from their injuries, making it the deadliest explosion to occur in Greater Boston.

-Factory
+Background

+A profile of the company published in April 1928 noted that it had originally been established about 30 years prior as the Preble-Thomas Company and had reorganized circa 1924 as the Preble Box Toe Company.
+Based in Lynn, Massachusetts, and originally located in basement space on Broad Street, the company purchased a factory on Brookline Street following its reorganization, then acquired additional space in another factory on Eastern Avenue.
+The company, which employed about 50 people, was planning to build a new factory at Broad and Commercial Streets.